rust-adventure/skein/docs/defaults-and-presets.md

 opengraph_image: /opengraph/opengraph-migration-tools.jpg
 ---

 Components can have `Default` implementations.
-For example a `PointLight` could have a `Default` implementation as such:
+For example a `PointLight` could have a `Default` implementation that created this value:

 ```rust
 PointLight {